 Culminating Project Frequently Asked Questions

-Basic content knowledge is tested through the High School Proficiency Exam (HSPE), End-of-Course Exams, Classroom Based Assessments (CBA), and various alternative assessments that address Washington’s Basic Education learning goals one and two.
-This experiential, hands-on project gives students a formal opportunity to demonstrate in a variety of ways their learning competencies related to Washington’s Basic Education learning goals three and four (RCW 28A.150.210):
+The Culminating project is intended to be an experiential, hands-on project that gives students a formal opportunity to demonstrate in a variety of ways their learning competencies related to Washington’s Basic Education learning goals three and four (RCW 28A.150.210):

 Students have the flexibility to construct Culminating Projects that demonstrate essential skills through reading, writing, speaking, production, and/or performance; skills of analysis, logic and creativity; and the integration of experience and knowledge to form reasoned judgments and solve problems.
 School districts should clearly identify Culminating Project student outcomes and develop and publish assessment criteria to support those outcomes.
 Each district should have a Culminating Project management system designed to support the students and staff.
 Districts should also have policies in place to handle special circumstances, such as district transfers, parental challenges to the project, etc.